bvbohnen/X3_Customizer/Documentation.md

    - Added convenience transform Remove_Engine_Trails.
  * 3.12.3
    - Bug fixes in Adjust_Weapon_Fire_Rate: the fire_rate_floor will no longer be mistakenly applied when increasing fire rate, and setting skip_ammo_weapons to False will now be recognized.
+ * 3.12.4
+   - Bug fix in Adjust_Weapon_Fire_Rate: fire_rate_floor will no longer speed up named lasers that started below the floor while attempting to reduce their fire rate.